Apache Airflow Integration

 Read live-updated transit data.

-.
+In the listed DAGs, you should see denver_protobuf.
 This is for the live Denver transit feed, which is served as a protobuf file that updates on an incremental basis.

-, you can read from the Google Transit API, normalize the data, and write it to a KDP4 dataset on a schedule set by Airflow.
+First, create an empty Dataset in Koverse, making note of the dataset ID.
+By setting the DATASET_ID variable on line 13 to the Koverse dataset ID in the corresponding DAG file read_google_transit_to_kdp4.py, you can read from the Google Transit API, normalize the data, and write it to a Koverse dataset on a schedule set by Airflow.
 At the end, activate the DAG.

 The incoming Denver protobuf file doesn’t fully flush out duplicates from the previous updates, so we can clean these up and set a route update column to map a route to sequential values for tracking individual route paths more easily later on.

-to the dataset that was originally written to.
-Create a new dataset, which the data will go after being cleaned, modifying line 12 CLEANED_DATASET_ID
+In the clean_transform_kdp4_google_transit.py file, modify line 11 for ORIGIN_DATASET_ID to the dataset that was originally written to.
+Create a new dataset, which the data will go after being cleaned, modifying line 12 CLEANED_DATASET_ID, and create another new dataset, which will store the data after we have calculated the route sequence mapping, modifying line 13 DESTINATION_DATASET_ID.
+At the end, activate the DAG.

 Next Steps

-To recap, we’ve set up a KDP account, created a local running version of Apache Airflow, connected that to the KDP authentication system, and set up your first DAGs that interact directly with some core features of KDP.
-The examples that were provided in this document are a jump off point to start creating your own workflows on KDP.
+To recap, we’ve set up a Koverse account, created a local running version of Apache Airflow, connected that to the Koverse authentication system, and set up your first DAGs that interact directly with some core features of Koverse.
+The examples that were provided in this document are a jump off point to start creating your own workflows on Koverse.
 To take it a step further you could try and hook up one of your own data sources into Airflow to handle ingesting data on a schedule.
 Another option would be to deploy the Airflow containers on a larger system in your internal network and then reconfigure the authentication to accept requests from there instead of locally.
 If you have any suggestions or questions to improve this document feel free to reach out at garrettcriss@koverse.com

 Running a jupyter notebook as a DAG with Papermill